Collies are like furry rockets. They have endless energy stores and are the happiest in motion. Oscar is no exception.

 At one time, Oscar became a bit lame.
 X-rays revealed that Oscar had some arthritis in his hips.
 The problem responded to medical treatment, and before long, Oscar was back in the saddle.
 His limp has gone, and he enjoyed life the way he deserved–in motion.

 Until lameness returned

 This time it was not a slight limp but full lameness.
-After a trip to the beach, spent running in the sand, swimming and chasing waves, Oscar was not putting any weight on his hind leg at all.
-He was holding the leg up and wouldn’t touch the ground with it.
+After a trip to the beach, spent running in the sand, swimming, and chasing waves, Oscar was not putting any weight on his hind leg at all.
+Instead, he was holding the leg up and wouldn’t touch the ground with it.